OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/Main_Open Access platforms.md

 * [**Open Access Directory (OAD)**](http://oad.simmons.edu/oadwiki/Main_Page): A compendium of simple factual lists about OA to science and scholarship, maintained by the OA community at large.

 * [**CORE**](https://core.ac.uk/): Simply put, the world's largest collection of open access research papers, with more than 135 million searchable papers from around the world.

+* [**Listing of Open Access Databases (LOADB)**](http://www.loadb.org/):  A web-enabled, linked, classified and categorized collection of Open Access Databases which one can access from a single portal.